monster0freason/Big-Data-Learners-Hub/README.md

-Data-Engineering-Showcase

-An open-source collection of real-world data engineering mini-projects.
-This repository serves as a learning hub for aspiring and current data engineers to practice their skills, experiment with different technologies, and contribute to a growing library of data solutions.
-🚀 About This Project

-Inspired by training exercises for Big Data professionals, the goal of this repository is to provide a hands-on learning environment.
-The projects are designed to be small enough to be approachable but complex enough to cover key concepts in data engineering, from data ingestion and cleaning to storage optimization and analysis.

-This is a community-driven project.
-We strongly encourage you to contribute your own solutions, optimizations, and even new project ideas!
-📂 The Projects

-This repository contains a collection of mini-projects, each in its own directory.
-Each project includes a dataset and a set of problems or tasks to be solved.

-    Credit Card Transactions Analysis: Analyze credit card transaction data to uncover spending patterns and fraud.

-    E-commerce Project: Work with e-commerce data to understand customer behavior and sales performance.

-    Olympic Data Analysis: Dive into historical Olympic data to find interesting statistics and insights.

-    OTT Recommendation Analysis: Analyze data from an OTT (Over-the-Top) platform to build simple recommendation logic.

-    Real Estate Analysis: Analyze real estate data to understand market trends.

-    Retail Sales Analysis: Work with retail sales data to track performance and identify key metrics.

-💻 Tech Stack

-We welcome solutions using a variety of Big Data technologies.
-Feel free to contribute using any of the following (or suggest new ones!):

-    Query Engines: Apache Spark, Apache Hive, Presto, SQL

-    Languages: Python, Scala, Java

-    Cloud Platforms: AWS (S3, Glue, EMR), Azure (Blob Storage, Data Factory), GCP (GCS, Dataproc)

-    Storage Formats: Parquet, Avro, ORC

-    Containerization: Docker

-🤝 How to Contribute

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Please read our CONTRIBUTING.md file to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+# 📊 Data Engineering Showcase

+An open-source collection of real-world **data engineering mini-projects**.
+This repository serves as a **learning hub** for aspiring and current data engineers to practice skills, experiment with technologies, and contribute to a growing library of data solutions.

+---

+## 🚀 About This Project

+Inspired by **training exercises for Big Data professionals**, this project provides a hands-on learning environment.
+Each mini-project is:

+- **Small enough** to be approachable
+- **Complex enough** to cover core concepts in data engineering

+Topics include data ingestion, cleaning, storage optimization, and analysis.

+> 💡 This is a **community-driven project** — you're encouraged to contribute solutions, optimizations, or even new project ideas!

+---

+## 📂 Project List

+Each project is contained in its own directory with datasets and instructions:

+- **Credit Card Transactions Analysis**
+  Analyze transaction data to identify spending trends and detect fraud.

+- **E-commerce Project**
+  Examine e-commerce data to understand customer behavior and sales performance.

+- **Olympic Data Analysis**
+  Explore historical Olympic datasets for interesting patterns and statistics.

+- **OTT Recommendation Analysis**
+  Analyze streaming platform data and build a simple recommendation engine.

+- **Real Estate Analysis**
+  Investigate property data to uncover housing market trends.

+- **Retail Sales Analysis**
+  Track retail sales to monitor KPIs and evaluate performance.

+---

+## 💻 Tech Stack

+You're welcome to use (or suggest) any of the following technologies:

+- **Query Engines:** Apache Spark, Apache Hive, Presto, SQL
+- **Languages:** Python, Scala, Java
+- **File Formats:** Parquet, Avro, ORC
+- **Containerization:** Docker

+---

+## 🤝 How to Contribute

+We welcome all contributions that help learners grow and improve the quality of this resource.

+1. Fork the repo
+2. Create your feature branch: `git checkout -b feature/your-feature`
+3. Commit your changes: `git commit -m 'Add new project or fix'`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Open a pull request!

+Please refer to `CONTRIBUTING.md` for full guidelines on development, bugfixing, testing, and contributing.

+---

+> ⭐ If you find this repository helpful, don't forget to **star** it and share it with fellow data engineers!